Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets and Tasks}: In our experiments we use two popular datasets in multi-task learning (MTL), \textbf{NYUv2} \cite{silberman2012indoor} and \textbf{Tiny-Taskonomy} \cite{zamir2018taskonomy}.
-The NYUv2 dataset consists of RGB-D indoor scenes and three tasks, 40-class semantic segmentation, depth estimation, and surface normal prediction.
-Tiny-Taskonomy contains RGB indoor images and its five representative tasks are semantic segmentation, surface normal prediction, depth estimation, keypoint detection, and edge detection.
+\textbf{Datasets and Tasks}: We use two popular datasets in MTL, \textbf{NYUv2} \cite{silberman2012indoor} and \textbf{Tiny-Taskonomy} \cite{zamir2018taskonomy}.
+The NYUv2 dataset consists of RGB-D indoor scenes and three tasks, semantic segmentation, depth estimation, and surface normal prediction.
+Tiny-Taskonomy contains RGB indoor images, and its five representative tasks are semantic segmentation, surface normal prediction, depth estimation, keypoint detection, and edge detection.

 \textbf{Evaluation Metrics and Loss Functions}: Semantic segmentation uses a pixel-wise cross-entropy loss for each predicted class label.
 Surface normal prediction uses the inverse of cosine similarity between the normalized prediction and ground truth.
 All other tasks use the $l_{1}$ loss.
-Detailed metrics for each specific task are given in Appendix Section D.1.
-Many tasks have distinct evaluation metrics with various scales (as mentioned in Section \ref{sect:DGBA}).
-Hence, it is crucial to assess task performance in an equitable manner.
+Detailed metrics for each specific task are given in~\ref{sect:eval-metric}.
+Many tasks have distinct evaluation metrics with various scales.
 Compounding the problem of different scales is the fact that some metrics are higher-the-better (e.g., accuracy, mean of intersection over union), while others are lower-the-better (e.g., distance, error).
-To address these issues and fairly measure the success of various attacks, we formulate a multi-task attack metric, \textbf{Average Relative Performance (ARP)}:
+To address the issues and fairly measure the success of attacks, we formulate a multi-task attack metric, \textbf{Average Relative Performance (ARP)}:

 where $m_{i,j}$ and $m'_{i,j}$ represent the values of task $t_i$'s $j$-th metric for the model before and after the attack respectively, and $s_{i,j}$ equals 0 if this metric is lower-the-better and 1 otherwise. $M_i$ denotes the number of metrics for task $t_i$, and $N$ is the number of tasks.
-For each attack, we measure the corresponding ARP.
-It is important to note, \textit{a higher ARP indicates a higher performance drop and thus a more effective attack}.
+For each attack, we measure the corresponding ARP. \textit{A higher ARP indicates a higher performance drop and thus a more effective attack}.